 - i.
-Support to Primary Market: PDs are required to support auctions for issue of Government dated securities and Treasury Bills as per the minimum norms for underwriting commitment, bidding commitment and success ratio as prescribed by RBI from time to time. - ii.
-Market making in G-Sec: PDs should offer two-way prices in G-Sec, through the Negotiated Dealing System-Order Matching (NDS-OM), over-the-counter(OTC) market and recognized Stock Exchanges in India and take principal positions in the secondary market for G-Sec. - iii.
+Support to Primary Market: PDs are required to support auctions for issue of dated G-Sec, Treasury Bills (T-Bills) and Cash Management Bills (CMBs) as per the norms for underwriting commitment, bidding commitment and success ratio as prescribed by RBI from time to time. - ii.
+Market making in G-Sec: PDs should offer two-way prices in G-Sec through the Negotiated Dealing System-Order Matching (NDS-OM), over-the-counter (OTC) market and recognized Stock Exchanges in India and take principal positions in the secondary market for G-Sec. - iii.
 PDs should maintain adequate physical infrastructure and skilled manpower for efficient participation in primary issues, trading in the secondary market, and to advise and educate investors. - iv.
 PDs shall have an efficient internal control system for fair conduct of business, settlement of trades and maintenance of accounts. - v.
-A PD shall provide access to RBI to all records, books, information and documents as and when required.

-- vi.
-A PD's investment in G-Sec and Treasury Bills on a daily basis should be at least equal to its net call/notice/repo (including CBLO) borrowing plus net RBI borrowing (through LAF/ Intra-Day Liquidity/ Liquidity Support) plus the minimum prescribed NOF. - vii.
-A PD should annually achieve a minimum turnover ratio of 5 times for Government dated securities and 10 times for Treasury Bills of the average month-end stocks.
-The turnover ratio in respect of outright transactions should not be less than 3 times in Government dated securities and 6 times in Treasury Bills (Turnover ratio is computed as the ratio of total purchase and sales during the year in the secondary market to average month-end stocks). - viii.
-PDs should submit periodic returns as prescribed by RBI from time to time. - ix.
+A PD shall provide to RBI, access to all records, books, information and documents as and when required. - vi.
+A PD's investment in G-Sec, including T-Bills and CMBs, on a daily basis should be at least equal to its net call/notice/repo (including CBLO) borrowing plus net RBI borrowing (through LAF/ Intra-Day Liquidity/ Liquidity Support) plus the minimum prescribed NOF. - vii.
+A PD should annually achieve a minimum turnover ratio of 5 times for Government dated securities and 10 times for T-Bills/CMBs of the average month-end stocks.
+The turnover ratio in respect of outright transactions should not be less than 3 times in Government dated securities and 6 times in T-Bills/CMBs (Turnover ratio is the ratio of total purchase and sales during the year in the secondary market to average month-end stocks). - viii.
+PDs should submit periodic returns, as prescribed by RBI, from time to time. - ix.
 Operations of the PDs are subject to prudential and regulatory guidelines issued by RBI from time to time.